 You need to consider and compare the types of renewable energy available if you're looking to find ways to save money on energy while also helping the environment.
 The cost of fossil fuels is steadily rising while the cost of installing renewable energy systems is steadily falling.
-Renewable green energy simply makes sense.
+Here, we'll examine why renewable green energy simply makes sense.

-However, green types of renewable energy offer a far safer option for our energy needs.
-Alternative clean energy from green sources IS renewable and sustainable -- sources like water (hydro), wind, and the sun will never run out.
+Green types of renewable energy offer a far safer option for our energy needs.
+Alternative clean energy from green sources IS renewable and sustainable — sources like water (hydro), wind, and the sun will never run out.

 If we tap into them properly and responsibly, we can be assured to have an infinite supply of clean, affordable energy that won't harm our environment or our pocketbook.
 You could say it's how God intended it to be.

 Affordable solar power has become increasingly popular as a renewable power source, and it's what often comes to mind when people think of green energy.
 Radiation from sunlight is collected to produce usable electrical energy.
 It can be as simple as having a few roof solar panels or as complicated as a solar energy plant that generates enough electricity to power an entire community.

 Solar PV panels are used to collect energy from the sun and convert it into electric current for immediate use or to store in batteries for use later.
 Solar power is one of the greenest and cleanest renewable energy sources available.